abrownstein2022/mern-travel-blog/README.md

 1. Necessary MERN folder structure and setup with client/server
 1. Professional README
 1. User credentials saved to log into the site
-1. Timeout after 5 minutes of inactivity
+1. Login times out after 5 minutes of inactivity
+1. Responsive layout
+1. Attractive and easy-to-follow layout
 ## How-to-Contribute

 N/A